 nurtures and books appointments.

+Leadific Partnership Program might not be a good investment for moms.
+The income claims are likely to be exaggerated, and the creators have a questionable reputation.
 Abdul and Chance mentioned over and over in their ads that this software can make $10K to $30K monthly.
 These figures are almost unrealistic for newbies to achieve.
 The gross profit margin of a subscription is between 68% to 75%.
 And the median cost to sell a subscription is $1.2.
-Scaling a SaaS business is difficult.
-You need to constantly innovate your business through R&D and marketing.
-But white-labeled SaaS cannot be altered, they can only be rebranded.
-Which means you can't innovate or stand out from the competition.
-Aside from external competition, there are lots of other entrepreneurs that white-label Leadific.
-You're also competing against them.
-Basically, selling exactly the same product only with a different name.
+So the subscription needs to sell at least 10,000 times to meet their minimum income claim.
+But it's not easy.
+There are lots of other entrepreneurs that white-label Leadific.
+You're competing against them on top of external competition.